Skip to content

 What Happens When a 17-Year Term Ends?

 When the 17-year level-premium period ends, the policy typically expires.
-Some policies allow annual renewal at significantly higher rates based on your age at the time.
-Renewal is usually expensive and is not intended as a long-term solution.
+Some policies allow annual renewal at significantly higher rates based on your age at the time, but renewal is usually expensive and is rarely intended as a long-term solution.
+It is better viewed as a short bridge than a permanent plan.

 Choosing the Right Coverage Amount for 17 Years

-The goal is not to maximize coverage, but to choose an amount you can comfortably maintain for the entire 17-year term.
-Consistency is what makes term insurance effective—lapsed policies provide no benefit.
+The goal is not to maximize coverage at all costs, but to choose an amount you can comfortably maintain for the entire 17-year term.
+Consistency is what makes term insurance effective.
+A policy that lapses provides no benefit, so premium sustainability matters just as much as the death benefit amount.

 Common Mistakes with Non-Standard Term Lengths

-One common mistake is choosing a shorter term simply because it appears cheaper, without considering whether the need actually ends when the policy does.
-Another is assuming that a non-standard term is always harder or more expensive to obtain, which is not always the case.
+One common mistake is choosing a shorter term simply because it appears cheaper, without confirming that the need truly ends when the policy does.
+Another is assuming that a non-standard term is always harder or more expensive to obtain.
+Depending on the carrier and your profile, a custom term can still be competitive, and sometimes it matches the financial job of the policy better than a standard duration.

 Carrier selection matters.
-Some insurers price certain ages and term lengths more competitively than others.
-Working with an independent broker allows you to compare those differences instead of guessing.
+Some insurers price certain ages and term structures more competitively than others.
+Working with an independent broker allows you to compare those differences and choose the best fit rather than guessing.

 Why Work With Diversified Insurance Brokers?

 Since 1980, Diversified Insurance Brokers has helped families match life insurance coverage to real timelines—not generic assumptions.
-We compare term lengths, carriers, underwriting approaches, and conversion options so your policy fits your plan from day one.
+Our advisors compare carrier options, underwriting approaches, conversion rules, and pricing so your policy fits your plan from day one.
+We help you avoid common pitfalls, like selecting a term that ends too early, choosing a carrier that is not favorable for your underwriting profile, or missing important policy features that matter later.

 You can learn more about our life insurance services, and if you are also evaluating final-expense coverage, explore our burial insurance resources.